 What is Normal Platelet Count?

 Even if you get normal platelet count in the result, it is recommended to repeat the test at regular intervals and keep a track on the results.
 In case there are any problems taking place in the body, it will first be reflected in the platelet count.
 This is the reason that doctors prescribe complete blood count test before other tests and investigations.

 Low Platelet Count Causes

 Medical problems that lead to lower platelet count include anemia, leukemia as well as other kinds of cancers, sepsis, viral infections including hepatitis C and HIV, acute respiratory distress syndrome etc. In many cases, it has been seen that during pregnancy the level seems to drop down below normal platelet count.
 This happens due to the many hormonal changes that take place in the body during pregnancy.
 However, in this case, the count levels return to normal with time and no special treatment is required for the same.

-Risk of Low Platelet Count
+Risks Associated With Low Platelet Count

-It is important that you know the risk of low platelet count if your levels are lower than normal platelet count.
-Usually people with low platelet count will bleed profusely even from a small injury as the blood will not clot in the way it should.
+It is important that you know the risk of low platelet count if your levels are lower than the normal platelet count.
+Usually, people with low platelet count will bleed profusely even from a small injury as the blood will not clot in the way it should.
 It takes time for the blood to clot and meanwhile blood loss will take place.

 In major injuries or during surgery, low platelet count can prove to be fatal.
 Moreover, low platelet count might also be a signal for some dangerous diseases that are making a home in the body.
 Get to a doctor and know about how to maintain a normal platelet count for a healthy life.